-Aquaculture in Qatar is in its early stages.
-However since 1988, significant efforts to develop the sector have been made.
+Aquaculture in Qatar is gaining momentum for the last few years.
+Since 1988, significant efforts to develop the sector have been made.
 There are a few fish ponds in the private sector using extensive and semi-intensive culture systems.
 The continuous increase in fish consumption and demand for fish in Qatar needs to be addressed through aquaculture production.
 The Department of Fisheries is planning new experimental projects for the growth of the aquaculture industries as a profitable venture.
 The natural resources for aquaculture are yet to be exploited and they require pioneering effort both from government and the private sector.
 Coast land unavailable for agriculture and commercial activities are available for fish and shrimp culture and associated activities.

 |History and general overview|

 Aquaculture activity in Qatar started in 1988 with the construction of a small government experimental aquaculture research facility in cooperation with experts from the Japanese International Cooperation Agency (JICA), called the Doha Aquaculture Centre.
 The centre carries out research on selected species suitable for fish culture according to their price and demand on the local market.
 Currently the private sector focuses on Nile tilapia (Oreochromis niloticus

 ) aquaculture.
 Most of the private farms are located in south west end of the country.

 The centre started working with the white-spotted spinefoot (Siganus canaliculatus

 ), a popular fish in Qatar.
 The wild fingerlings collected from the sea in March, three months after the spawning season, were reared in an open system for 6-8 months until they reached marketable size of 200 g.
 Imported artificial feed was used during the rearing period.